Current Students

 Robby Quintana is a doctoral student in the Human Development area within the Department of Educational Psychology.
 He is working in the Mathematics Education and Learning Lab with Percival Matthews.
 Robby is interested in the relationship between spatial ability and mathematics.

-Xiangyun Tang is a doctoral student in the Human Development area within the Department of Educational Psychology.
-Her research is concerned with parent-child and romantic partner technoference, and the buffering role of forgiveness play.
+Isaiah Stevens is a doctoral student in the Human Development area within the Department of Educational Psychology.

 Yi Tong